 The photographer might consider driving onto the floodplain of the Missouri River for shots of The Pinnacles and Devils Backbone looking east during the winter.
 During the summer, much of the rugged relief is covered by timber.
-Time should also be allowed to visit the archaeological exhibit, including an Indian burial excavation associated with the park.
+Time should also be allowed to visit the archaeological exhibit.